The money in this job sucks. Let’s get that out up front.

 Writers’ time for reporting and writing has also been compressed.
 Features that used to be written over the course of, say, four weeks are now given perhaps eight days.
 Writers are constantly calculating just how much—or how little—time they can spend on a story, often juggling multiple deadlines in a week.
 One area where that time compression becomes visible, Vergano says, is news stories filed in what he sees as a blog format—without proper sourcing, clear ledes, nut graphs, or structure, and sometimes in first-person voice.

 It’s not just the quality of initial drafts that suffers.
-The same forces that have suppressed freelance rates have also slashed the size of the editorial staff at most publications, while also increasing the amount of time they need to spend on each story.
+The same forces that have suppressed freelance rates have also slashed the size of the editorial staff at most publications, while also increasing the amount of time needed on each story.
 Rosie Mestel, chief magazine editor at Nature and former science and health editor at the Los Angeles Times, remembers that when her freelance budget at the newspaper was slashed, it became “tricky, as an editor paying crappy rates, to get really good writers.”
 Although she assigned stories strategically—choosing writers she knew would want a certain story, selecting articles that were contained and easily executed, or offering a piece of ownership, such as a weekly column—those strategies only partly compensated for the paper’s low pay.
 Some writers, Mestel says, were (rightly) business-like with their time.
 “You could tell when the copy came in, and as editors we had to spend more time honing and polishing.”
 But it was a trade-off Mestel was willing to make for writers whose reporting she trusted.

 But as Vergano notes, lack of time on writers’ and editors’ parts means relationship-building and mentoring fall off, too.
 “The chance to coach people is so much less,” Vergano notes.
 All too often, “we fillet their copy and publish it, and don’t even explain [the edits],” he says.
 “And they don’t get a chance to improve.”

-Apoorva Mandavilli, editor-in-chief of SFARI.org, a foundation-backed journalism website that reports on autism research, says the gig economy poses an additional problem for her.
+Apoorva Mandavilli, editor-in-chief of Spectrum, a foundation-backed journalism website that reports on autism research, says the gig economy poses an additional problem for her.
 The current economic atmosphere, she says, creates a tension for writers who feel that career success depends on publishing shorter pieces at the online versions of marquee publications, which usually pay less than their print counterparts.
 “I’m not at one of those high-profile, prestige publications,” Mandavilli says.
 “It’s frustrating for me that we pay well—$1.50 per word—but I can’t always get the good writers to turn away from the high-profile bylines.
 They have to stay in the Twitterstream.”

 This tension keeps all of us, myself included, beholden to unbelievably low rates when we want a flashy byline.
 And it allows those publications’ low offerings to suppress rates across the entire field.